 Duration: 8 weeks

 Health assessment is the blueprint for a patient’s care.
-Through a systematic method of collecting patient data, health care providers can determine a patient’s current and ongoing health status, predict risks to health and identify health-promoting activities.
-NRHL 507 Advanced Physical Assessment builds upon your previous health assessment experience to provide the foundation for advanced roles in nursing.
+Through a systematic method of collecting patient data, healthcare providers can determine a patient’s current and ongoing health status, predict risks to health and identify health-promoting activities.
+NRHL 6507 Advanced Health Assessment builds upon your previous health assessment experience to provide the foundation for advanced roles in nursing.

 In this course, you’ll explore advanced assessment topics including focused health histories, advanced physical assessment techniques, differentiation of assessment findings and health assessment documentation standards.